mleonowicz/dlp-model/README.md

 ```

 <br/><br/>
-Your pipeline artifacts, which includes a pipeline module defining the required `get_pipeline` method that returns an instance of a SageMaker pipeline, a preprocessing script that is used in feature engineering, and a model evaluation script to measure the Mean Squared Error of the model that's trained by the pipeline.
-This is the core business logic, and if you want to create your own folder, you can do so, and implement the `get_pipeline` interface as illustrated here.
+The pipeline artifacts, which includes a pipeline module defining the required `create_pipeline` method that returns an instance of a SageMaker pipeline, a preprocessing script that is used in feature engineering, and a model evaluation script to measure the Mean Squared Error of the model that's trained by the pipeline.
+This is the core business logic, and if you want to create your own folder, you can do so, and implement the `create_pipeline` interface as illustrated here.

 ```
 |-- pipelines